 (29) The University regards enrolment in 40 credit points at any given point in time as a normal full-time load.
 Students who enrol in more than this incur the risk of poor performance and failure.

-(30) Unless otherwise required by their standard course structure, students will be restricted to enrolling in a maximum of 40 credit points at any given point in time during all teaching sessions, with the exception of summer sessions which will be restricted to a maximum of 20 credit points.
+(30) Unless otherwise required by their standard course structure, students will be restricted to enrolling in a maximum of 40 credit points at any given point in time during all teaching sessions, with the exception of summer sessions.
+For Summer sessions, students will be restricted to a maximum of 20 credit points, unless approval to enrol in additional units is obtained from the Academic Course Advisor.

 (31) Students may submit a request to their relevant Academic Course Advisor or Director, Academic Program to exceed the maximum credit points.
 Approval is not automatic.
 In assessing requests, the Academic Course Advisor or Director, Academic Program will consider teaching patterns of units delivered outside the standard teaching session for that course.